 Year 3 - Lyburn Class' Learning Blog

-This term lyburn class are looking to solve an ancient mystery from the Pharaohs and Pyramids of Ancient Egypt - term 3 January - February.
+In Term 3 Lyburn class a looked to solve an ancient mystery from the Pharaohs and Pyramids of Ancient Egypt.
+January - February.

 Curriculum letter: Term 3 'Pharaohs and Pyramids'

 Lyburn Class were 'Keeping Healthy' in term 2 November - December 2019